Breed Health Research

 How accurate are these lifetime cost estimates?

 They're statistical estimates, not predictions.
-The formula: (condition risk % × expected treatment cost) for the top conditions, plus lifetime routine care and insurance premiums adjusted for breed risk.
-Some individual dogs will cost far more, others far less.
-The numbers are most useful for comparison — showing which breeds carry materially higher financial exposure than others — not as a precise budget forecast.
+Formula: (condition risk % × treatment cost) plus routine care and premiums.
+Some dogs cost far more, others far less.
+The numbers are most useful for breed comparison - showing relative financial exposure - not as precise budgets.

 Marcel Janik, founder of RealVetCost